This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Certain NSAIDs can be used to decrease the amount you urinate if you have NDI.

 - A water deprivation test is done to decide if you have DI and to find the cause.
-The test may also tell caregivers if you have CDI or NDI.
+The test may also tell healthcare providers if you have CDI or NDI.
 You will be asked not to drink any fluids.
 Then you will need to give a urine sample so that it can be tested.
 Your weight will also be checked every hour.
 You may need blood tests to measure your ADH levels every 2 hours.
 You may be given a shot of ADH or another medicine that acts like ADH.
-Caregivers will take another blood and urine sample about 1 hour after you get the medicine.
+Healthcare providers will take another blood and urine sample about 1 hour after you get the medicine.

 You may need IV fluids to replace the fluids you have lost.